Employer Branding: Definition, Strategy, and Examples

 Buffer's employer brand reflects the company's commitment to transparency.

-It has an Open Culture blog where it discusses work culture, business decisions, and learnings from operating a fully-remote business for over a decade.
-The blog also features several first-hand accounts of employees’ experiences — from dealing with role changes to culture spotlights and lifestyle.
+It has an Open Culture blog where it discusses office culture, business decisions, and learnings from operating a fully-remote business for over a decade.
+The blog also features several first-hand accounts of employee experience — from dealing with role changes to culture spotlights and values.

 Each of Buffer's open positions includes salary ranges and benefits, which helps the company attract more job seekers.
 For example, one of its recent open roles received more than 3,000 applications.